khalilov/loomel/README.md

 ```

 `watch(root)` automatically removes loomel listeners from externally detached
-elements and returns a function that stops observation. `app.node` is always
+elements and returns a function that stops observation.
+Use `app.node` when
-available when direct DOM access is needed.
-Escape hatches are healthy; pretending
+direct DOM access is needed.
-the platform does not exist is how tiny libraries become accidental frameworks.

 ## Development